ncsa/containers-on-bw/_episodes/01-containers.md

 Type 2: Hypervisor runs inside of a host OS.](../fig/vm-types-01.png)

-In "bare metal" VMs, hypervisors run on the hardware and provision resources to all operating systems that are then launched within them.
+In "bare metal" VMs, hypervisors run on the hardware and provision resources to all operating systems that are launched within them.
 One of these operating systems is granted special privileges and is called "host" but other than that, it has exactly the same access to the underlying hardware as other OSes.